crabtr26/pytemplates/README.md

 Includes flake8, pylint, isort, and pytest settings with configurations compatible with the black autoformatter.
 Pylint settings are based on the Google style standards for python and adapted for black compatibility.
-Testing is automated using github workflows, codecov.io, and pre-commit-ci.
+Testing is automated using github workflows, codecov.io, and pre-commit.ci.
 Application deployment is managed using multi-staged docker builds for fast develop/deploy cycles.

 This template includes two services: an API built using fastapi and a reverse-proxy built using traefik.
 The docker-compose.yml can be used to build and deploy both services on a single machine or on a docker swarm cluster.
 The docker-compose.override.yml is used to override the production configuration during local development.

-## Setup
+## Basic Setup

 Using `poetry`: